Sword-and-sandal

-The term "peplum" (a Latin word referring to the Ancient Greek garment peplos), was introduced by French film critics in the 1960s.
+The term "peplum" (a Latin word referring to the ancient Greek garment peplos) was introduced by French film critics in the 1960s.
 The terms "peplum" and "sword-and-sandal" were used in a condescending way by film critics.
 Later, the terms were embraced by fans of the films, similar to the terms "spaghetti Western" or "shoot-'em-ups".
 In their English versions, peplum films can be immediately differentiated from their Hollywood counterparts by their use of "clumsy and inadequate" English language dubbing.
-A 100-minute documentary on the history of Italy's peplum genre was produced and directed by Antonio Avati in 1977 entitled Kolossal: i magnifici Maciste (aka Kino Kolossal).
+A 100-minute documentary on the history of Italy's peplum genre was produced and directed by Antonio Avati in 1977 titled Kolossal: i magnifici Macisti (aka Kino Kolossal).

 Genre characteristics

 Sword-and-sandal films are a specific class of Italian adventure films that have subjects set in Biblical or classical antiquity, often with plots based more or less loosely on Greco-Roman history or the other contemporary cultures of the time, such as the Egyptians, Assyrians, and Etruscans, as well as medieval times.
 Not all of the films were fantasy-based by any means.
 Many of the plots featured actual historical personalities such as Julius Caesar, Cleopatra, and Hannibal, although great liberties were taken with the storylines.
 Gladiators and slaves rebelling against tyrannical rulers, pirates and swashbucklers were also popular subjects.

 As Robert Rushing defines it, peplum, "in its most stereotypical form, [...] depicts muscle-bound heroes (professional bodybuilders, athletes, wrestlers, or brawny actors) in mythological antiquity, fighting fantastic monsters and saving scantily clad beauties.
 Rather than lavish epics set in the classical world, they are low-budget films that focus on the hero's extraordinary body."
 Thus, most sword-and-sandal films featured a superhumanly strong man as the protagonist, such as Hercules, Samson, Goliath, Ursus or Italy's own popular folk hero Maciste.
 In addition, the plots typically involved two women vying for the affection of the bodybuilder hero: the good love interest (a damsel in distress needing rescue), and an evil femme fatale queen who sought to dominate the hero.

 Also, the films typically featured an ambitious ruler who would ascend the throne by murdering those who stood in his path, and often it was only the muscular hero who could depose him.
 Thus the hero's often political goal: "to restore a legitimate sovereign against an evil dictator."

 Many of the peplum films involved a clash between two populations, one civilized and the other barbaric, which typically included a scene of a village or city being burned to the ground by invaders.
 For their musical content, most films contained a colorful dancing girls sequence, meant to underline pagan decadence.